 My luck, they are using a 747 today instead of the usual DC-10.
 It’s one of the old -200s with a three-man crew.
 I love the 747 and savor every chance to ride on one.
-This time, though, I learn that every last seat is occupied, which means I have to spend the entire eight-hour ride upstairs in the flight deck.
-Usually the captain will toss you back to a vacant seat in first or business, but this time there aren’t any.
+This time, though, I learn that every last passenger seat is occupied, which means I’ll have to spend the entire eight-hour trip upstairs on cockpit.
+Usually the captain will toss you back to a vacant seat, hopefully in first or business, but this time there aren’t any.

-The cockpit on the 747 sits at the forward tip of the upper deck, at such a forward extremity of the giant ship as to feel entirely removed from the rest of it.
+The cockpit of the 747 sits at the forward tip of the upper deck, at such a forward extremity of the giant ship as to feel entirely removed from the rest of it.
 Possibly, from the crew’s point of view, that disconnect is the ideal arrangement.
-Pilots fully grasp the gravity of their responsibilities, trust me, but the constant awareness that you’re sitting atop nearly a million pounds of metal, fuel, freight and flesh can be — and how to say this exactly — distracting.
-The space is long, but surprisingly narrow and cramped for a plane so massive.
+Pilots fully grasp the gravity of their responsibilities, trust me, but a constant awareness that you’re sitting atop hundreds of thousands of pounds of metal, fuel, freight and flesh can be — and how to say this exactly — distracting.
+The cockpit is long, but surprisingly narrow and cramped for a plane so massive.
 Eight or more hours in the forward jumpseat, which does not recline, is the sort of thing that keeps chiropractors in business.

 But still, it’s a 747, that grandest of all jetliners.
-Despite my exhaustion and junkyard knee, I couldn’t be more elated.
+Despite my exhaustion and junkyard knee, I’m elated.

-After strapping in, the other freeloader takes out his inflatable neck pillow and is out cold instantly.
+After strapping in, the other freeloader takes out his inflatable neck pillow and is sound asleep almost instantly.
 Propped in his seat, he looks like an unconscious accident victim in a neck brace.

 We push exactly on time, and we’re in the air fifteen minutes later.

 Out over the Atlantic it seems like the sun has hardly moved.
-And it hasn’t really, as we race westward, effectively slowing the passage of time.
+And it hasn’t, so much, as we race westward, effectively slowing the passage of time.
 I can read the INS displays as they tick off the degrees of longitude and latitude.

-At 20 degrees West the first officer is making a position report over the HF radio.
-“Shanwick, Shanwick,” he calls, “Northwest zero three niner, position?”
+At thirty degrees West the first officer is making a position report over the high-frequency radio.
+“Gander, Gander,” he calls, “Northwest zero three niner, position.”
 He’s got a clipboard full of dot-matrix printout on his left knee and a wedge of apple crumble on the right.
 A voice answers back, all reverb and crackly, a thousand miles away.
 Making a call over HF is a bit like offering up a prayer.
 You’re calling across some insane distance, hoping that somebody answers, and that they care.

 We are tracing a long, sub-polar arc toward eventual landfall at a gateway fix near Labrador.
 They’ve given us the northernmost track, one that will take us to nearly 60 degrees north latitude, practically scraping the glaciered tip of Greenland.

-This far north, with clear weather and in the proper season (think April and Titanic), it’s not uncommon to see fields of icebergs drifting below, their wind-sculpted tops discernable from seven miles up.
+This far north, with clear weather and in the proper season (think April and Titanic), it’s not uncommon to see fields of icebergs drifting below, their wind-sculpted tops discernible from seven miles up.

 Today there’s naught but gray ocean, the demarcations west of Greenwich passing invisibly, 60 cold miles at a time.

-Which is fine since the view from the forward jumpseat of a 747 is terrible, unless you enjoy meditating on a wall of chipped zinc chromate, or else repeatedly reading the lifejacket instructions embroidered onto the back of the captain’s chair.
-With all due love for the 747, the better jumpseat was on the old DC-10, where the aft left window extended from head-level to below the shins.
-You literally had a wall of glass to look through, and during steep approaches or up over the Andes, the seat was worthy of an Imax ticket.
+Which is fine since the view from the forward jumpseat of a 747 is terrible, unless you enjoy meditating on a wall of chipped zinc chromate, or else memorizing the lifejacket instructions embroidered onto the back of the captain’s chair.
+With all due love for the 747, the better jumpseat is on the old DC-10, where the aft left window extends from head-level to below the shins.
+You literally have a wall of glass to look through, and during steep approaches, or up over the Andes, the view is worthy of an Imax ticket.

-My knee feels to be seizing, so I go for a walk.
+My knee feels like it’s seizing, so I go for a walk.

-Now the guy is eying me with a raised and quivering eyebrow, probably wondering which will pop open first — the lav, so he can relieve himself, or the cabin door, ejecting us both into the frozen tropopause.
+And now the guy is eyeing me with a raised and quivering eyebrow, probably wondering which will pop open first — the lav, so he can relieve himself, or the cabin door, ejecting us both into the frozen tropopause.
 I should say to him: “Relax dude, I’m an undercover pilot, see?”
-Maybe flash him my fake-looking ID or a picture of myself in the cockpit of my ridiculous Beech 99, let him know it’s all gonna be okay.
+Maybe flash him my trailer-made ID or a picture of myself in the cockpit of my ridiculous Beech 99, let him know it’s all gonna be okay.

 But I don’t, and instead I put my hand on the big silver handle.

 What Eggplant doesn’t know, and what, just for the fun of it, I choose not to tell him, is that neither of us could open the damn door if we spent all day trying.
 The doors on the 747, like the doors on most commercial planes, open in before they open out.
-At cruising altitude, with the cabin pressurized, there are probably 25,000 pounds of air pressure holding that door closed.
+At cruising altitude, with the cabin pressurized, there are probably 15,000 pounds of air pressure holding that door closed.
 If I jiggled the handle enough I might get a red light to come on and the pilot upstairs to drop his apple crumble, but the door is not opening.

 “Sorry,” I say, pulling my hand back.

 I take my Diet Coke and head towards the front again.
-As I hobble up the aisle, I shoot a quick nod to Eggplant, who seems to be calming down a bit now that I’m leaving.
+As I hobble up the aisle, I shoot a quick glance at Eggplant, who seems to be calming down now that I’m leaving.
 “Take it easy.”

 Little does he know this demented, limping person has a seat up front with the drivers.